 Instead of making the most of celery detox juice, it’s much better to include this vegetable in your diet in its whole form.
 Whole celery has more benefits than juice, such as:

 Whole celery stimulates the digestive tract because it’s rich in fiber, particularly insoluble fiber (10).
 This vegetable can help prevent constipation, hemorrhoids, and irritable bowel syndrome because of its high water content.
-It also makes your poop softer by retaining more moisture in your stool.
+Fiber also makes your bowel movements softer and easier to pass by retaining more moisture in your stool.

 Celery contains important antioxidant nutrients that have high nutritional value.
 These include vitamin A, beta-carotene, lutein, apigenin, quercetin, rutin, xanthohumol and isorhamnetin glycosides.
 These antioxidants can help in preventing free radical damage that may cause cancer and cardiovascular diseases (3).